coder/semhub/README.md

 1. Cache searches on Cloudflare KV.
 On public, non-logged in page, we will have a short list of suggested searches.
 We will cache these to speed up results.
 1. Deal with users who install our GitHub App without creating an account first.
-1. Current codebase assumes private/public property of repo is static.
+1. Current codebase assumes private/public property of repo is static and membership in org is static.
 Need to account for change.
+(Currently, we query membership for when subscription is made.
+But we should either receive webhook or regularly query to ensure that users that have left org should not have access to private repos.)

 ## Known issues